 Morning comes early, Tommy left his blinds open the evening before to allow the first light of day maximum access to his room.
 He wanted an early start to reach his old friend’s tiny apartment in the eldercare facility.
 Menashe, a retired Jewish Jeweler was an early bird and Tommy wanted to get there before his pot full of delicious coffee was empty.
 It was a forty-minute bus ride to reach his destination meaning a before breakfast departure for Tommy.

-Tommy reaches the ends of his fingers into the pocket that holds the four sample gems neatly wrapped in one of his two handkerchiefs.
-Tommy was wearing a Ruger LC 9 mm pistol in his ankle holster.
-Under his jacket he Kept his Desert Eagle pistol.
-Tommy had spent enough time as a Swat Commander that he appreciated the old saying “Get there Firstest with the Mostess.”
-He was aware of the dangers of riding a city bus.
-This time of day, the danger would be slight because of the number of people that ride up the Levee road and then take the bridge across the river to an area of higher ground.
-It was five feet above sea level a distinct advantage over most of the city which was below sea level.
-Since the flood though things were always a bit chaotic no matter the time of day.
-His insurance was loaded and ready when called.
-A bunch of young thugs would get the surprise if their lives if they picked this bus which carried an innocuous old grey-haired ex swat commander called Thomas Gunn.
-His Cop friends referred to him as Tommy Gunn, Lethal Weapon was taken by a cop with an uncanny resemblance to Mel Gibson.
+Tommy reached the ends of his fingers into the pocket that held the four sample gems neatly wrapped in one of his two handkerchiefs.
+Tommy wears a Ruger LC 9 mm pistol in his ankle holster.
+Under his jacket he keeps his Desert Eagle pistol.
+Tommy spent enough time as a Swat Commander that he appreciates the old saying “Get there Firstest with the Mostess.”
+He is aware of the danger of riding a city bus.
+This time of day it will be slight because of the number of people that ride up Levee road and then take the bridge across the river to an area which has recovered more from the storm.
+Five feet above sea level provides a distinct advantage over most of the city which is below sea level.
+Since the flood things are always a bit chaotic no matter the time of day.
+His insurance was loaded and ready to be called upon if needed.
+A bunch of young thugs would get the surprise if their lives if they picked his bus, which carried an innocuous old grey-haired ex swat commander called Thomas Gunn.
+His Cop friends referred to him as Tommy Gunn, Lethal Weapon was already taken by a cop with an uncanny resemblance to Mel Gibson.

-Tommy called from his apartment just before he left to give the friend he was to visit enough warning to brew coffee.
+Tommy called from his apartment on the levee just before he left, to give the friend, he was to visit, time enough to brew coffee.

-“It’s Tommy, come to put me out of my misery for not being the best of friends,” said Menashe.
+“It’s Tommy, have you come to put me out of my misery for not being the best of friends,” said Menashe.

 “You will outlive me by twenty years,” retorted Tommy.
-The balding old man that put his yarmulke on his head upon waking daily lead the way into his tiny kitchen.
+The small balding old man who put his yarmulke on his head upon waking daily, lead the way into his tiny kitchen.

 “You know I drink your delicious coffee black, my friend.”

-“Now, you have something you wished to show me?”
+“Now, I understand that you have something you wish to show me?”

-Tommy took a long sip from his cup.
-“Ah Caffeine.”
+Tommy takes a long sip from his cup.
+“Ahh Caffeine.”
 Then he digs out the handkerchief with four small lumps twisted together inside.

 “I need to know if these are genuine.
 I dug them out of a hollow wall last night.”

-“Tell me they’re glass, and we can get on with our day.”
+“Tell me they’re glass, so we can get on with our day.”

-The old man spread the stones out on the wrinkled handkerchief.
+The old man chuckled as he spread the stones out on the wrinkled handkerchief.
 “Let me get my scale.”
 He put the clear stone under the light and looked at it for a long time.
 “What do you think the provenance of this stone is.”

 “I was thinking that these stones were put in the wall to keep them out of the hands of the Yankees.”

 “The old man said good guess but wrong century, my friend.”
 He took a sip of his coffee and weighed the clear stone.
 “Over 2 1/4 carats.
-And it is perfect without blemish.
+It is perfect without blemish.
 It was cut before the second World war by Jacob Asscher.
-This one diamond would wholesale at nearly $6000.”
+Even in a depressed market, this one diamond would wholesale for at least $6000.”

 “What?
 That news is going to make a certain lady very happy,” said Tommy.
 “Are you sure?”

-“I’m as sure as I can be without a few more tests.
-I really don’t need more tests on this exquisite blue white diamond.”
+“I’m as sure as I can be without a few more tests but I really don’t need more tests on this diamond.”

 “Are the other stones genuine as well?”

 “If they’re fakes, I have to say the best I have ever seen.
-Ah, are there more than these?”
+The ruby is exquisite, and the sapphire is the nicest I have ever had the privilege of viewing.
+Ahh… are there more than these?”

-“A double fist size velvet drawstring bag.
-I need you to look at them.
-I didn’t want to bring them here via city bus.”
+“A double fist size velvet drawstring bag full.
+I need you to look at all of them.
+I didn’t want to risk bringing them here via city bus.”

 “Menashe, don’t get too worked up, old man.”

 The two men walked close together for the three blocks to Denny’s.
 After they ate too much breakfast Menashe called a cab.
-Both men had paid close attention to their meals avoiding thinking about the gems in Tommy’s coat not wishing to draw attention to themselves.
-When the cab came Tommy heaved a sigh of relief, the cabbie was a patron of the Draft House and Pool Hall which Tommy frequented.
+Both men ate their meals avoiding thinking about the gems in Tommy’s coat not wishing to draw attention to themselves.
+When the cab came Tommy heaved a sigh of relief, the cabbie was a patron of Thibodeau’s Draft House and Pool Hall which Tommy frequented.
 The ride to Maddi’s Beauty Shop only took fifteen minutes.